EveTLynn/Data-Science-Projects/Quatium-Retails-Analytics-Job-Simulation/README.md

 - Collate findings – summarise your findings for each store and provide an recommendation outlining the impact on sales during the trial period.

 ### 2.2 Key findings
+Control store is seleted by:
+- Comparing Monthly Sales and Monthly Customer
+- From 2018-07-01 to 2019-06-30 (before the trial period)
+- Based on Pearson’s correlation and Magnitude difference\
+Control stores for Trial stores 77, 86 and 88 is store 233, 155 and 237 respectively

+The 3 store saw a statistically significant increase in Total Sales and Number of Customers visit for at least one month during the 3 months trail period of new layout.
+After the trial the Sales and Number of Customers is not statistically different from the control stores.
+Here is chart of one out of 3 trial stores showing the increase in sales.
 ![Trial vs control store]()

 ## [Task 3: Analytics and commercial application](https://github.com/EveTLynn/Data-Science-Projects/blob/main/Quatium-Retails-Analytics-Job-Simulation/Task%203%20-%20Analytics%20and%20commercial%20application.pdf)